tshmak/lassosum/FeatureRequests.md

 4. Allow using summary stats not generated from plink.
 5. Allow xp not using lassosum results.
 6. Fix installation issue with Mac.
+7. allow "nomatch" when calling lassosum.pipeline if using the same ref.bfile, but !is.null(extract) in cp.lassosum